 After a childhood living all over the U.S. — as far north as Fairbanks, Alaska and as far south as Jacksonville, Florida, I settled down in the far, far east.

-My Patreon page has some neat rewards, for example at 5$ and up you can receive a monthly.
-That’s an obscure Japanese folktale (listen below!) that I’ve translated and retold/reimagined and recorded just for you.
-There are also postcards and goofy envelopes with Japanese weird things stuffed inside.
+Over on my Patreon page, I have some neat rewards, for example, for 5$ and up you can receive a monthly Bedtime Story.
+That’s an obscure Japanese folktale (another one below) that I’ve translated, retold/reimagined, and recorded with haunting background music just for you.
+There are also hand painted postcards and envelopes that I send out with Japanese weird things tucked inside.